abbreviatedman/dangerroom/README.md

 The rest of the theme -- including the helpful comments -- are courtesy of the original author.

+Please note that some terminal emulator-font combinations
+display the X symbol at half height.
+You may consider
+trying a different font for full dangerroom satisfaction.

 Enjoy!
 -Colin Jaffe